 If freshwater is more to your liking, then you will be pleased to know that guests can lounge in the oasis surrounding the resort’s three outdoor swimming pools: Azalea, Villa, and Palms pool.
 (The Azalea is a heated pool!)

 Guests also take a spin on one of the cute blue YOLO bikes across the property’s 1,000+ acres.

-Art lovers will enjoy the art gallery where art from local artists is on display (and purchase).
+Art lovers will enjoy the art gallery where art from local artists is on display (and available for purchase).